France picks GE for Alstom, but says still work to do

 He said France had demanded strict conditions "guaranteeing energy independence, job creation on national territory, and maintenance of decision-making centres in France".

-He said the offer from Siemens and Mitsubishi Heavy Industries (MHI) was "very serious" and that he had backed it, but that the government "had made up its mind".
+He said the offer from Siemens (SIEGn.DE) and Mitsubishi Heavy Industries (MHI) (7011.T) was "very serious" and that he had backed it, but that the government "had made up its mind".

 "The offers were of equal quality but the truth is, the negotiations were much more advanced between Alstom and GE," said an Hollande aide.

 Siemens said it respected and understood France's efforts to preserve its national interests.
-MHI said it regretted the decision but looked forward to cooperating with other French companies as it has with nuclear group Areva.
+MHI said it regretted the decision but looked forward to cooperating with other French companies as it has with nuclear group Areva (AREVA.PA).

 GE and Alstom declined to comment.